Baguser7/CS-461-Search-Method-Program/README.md

 4. Total distance (node to node) for the search program
 5. The memory that being used on each method (array scale Sum)

-This repository contains the source code of this program and also the exe file build on the release folder.
+This repository contains the source code of this program and also the EXE file build on the (release) folder.

 > Technical
 -----------